virasana/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 ```

 ** Note: ** When you edit the hosts file to all nodes, also use that time to disable SELINUX on all nodes, to save pain and grief later.
-Additionally (if you choose to use ubuntu) you may need to enable the following in /etc/nsswitch.conf, so as to make DNS work through the hosts file as well as the usual DNS:
+Additionally (if you choose to use ubuntu, which admittedly is not the operating system we have chosen above) you may need to enable the following in /etc/nsswitch.conf, so as to make DNS work through the hosts file as well as the usual DNS:

 `hosts:          files nisplus nis dns`